ccsyan/E.-coli-Min-system-1D-simulation/README.md

 # E.-coli-Min-system-1D-simulation
 [![DOI](https://zenodo.org/badge/660496460.svg)](https://zenodo.org/badge/latestdoi/660496460)

 Randomly produced 4 rate constants to have all positive particle number and pass linear stability analysis and have Min oscillation in one dimensional lattice.
+Additionally, adding folders for producing Figure 3 in the paper.

 # Description

 Four python 3.9 scripts are available in this repository.
+Scripts producing Figure 3 are *.m.

 # Instructions